MicrosoftDocs/playfab-docs/playfab-docs/api-references/c/pfcatalogtypes/structs/pfcatalogcontent.md

 **`maxClientVersion`** &nbsp; const char*
 *is null-terminated*

 (Optional) The maximum client version that this content is compatible with.
+Client Versions can be up to 3 segments separated by periods(.) and each segment can have a maximum value of 65535.

 **`minClientVersion`** &nbsp; const char*
 *is null-terminated*

 (Optional) The minimum client version that this content is compatible with.
+Client Versions can be up to 3 segments separated by periods(.) and each segment can have a maximum value of 65535.

 **`tags`** &nbsp; const char* const*
-*array of size `tagsCount`*
+*may be nullptr*

 (Optional) The list of tags that are associated with this content.
+Tags must be defined in the Catalog Config before being used in content.

 **`tagsCount`** &nbsp; uint32_t